 Currently they both work in Budapest, forming a partnership in life and in dance.

-László Tihanyi will return for his fourth year at camp and second year teaching beginner dance classes.
+László Tihanyi will return for his fifth year at camp and third year teaching beginner dance classes.
 He is a native of Hungary and has resided in Oakland, California since September 2013.
 Since his arrival he has been the Assistant Artistic Director and Principal Dancer of Eszterlanc Hungarian Folk Dance Ensemble.
 His background as an amateur Hungarian folk dancer and dance teacher has led the group to invite him from Hungary for leadership and teaching roles in the US.
 László received his Bachelor of Science in Hungarian folk dancing and folk dance coaching from the Dance Academy Budapest, Hungary.